 Luck is a funny thing.
 You can’t put your finger on it, you can’t see it, you can’t smell it, it has no substance at all and yet I feel it every day.
 Particularly when I am shooting portraits!

 I’m sitting in Plymouth, Devon as I write this having come down here to shoot the most beautiful wedding of an old friend of mine.

 I am incredibly lucky, there’s no avoiding that fact.
 It’s not that every day is perfect, far from it.
 The times when it rains and it needed to be sunny, when our beloved MPs hike business taxes, when kids turn up with bruises and cold sores (and I know it means hours in Photoshop), when the light is simply awful and I’m working flat out to figure it out or when, quite simply, I cannot find my mojo.
 Nope, it really isn’t that every day is perfect.

 But I am my own boss and I do something I love, which is satisfying.
-When I first started these business I read a lot from online and there’s one thing that helped me, if you want to know, visit site now.
 Besides, all of the above are hardly problems on a world scale are they?
 First world problems.

 Every day I pick up the camera (or my retouching pen!) and I create images of people.
 Sometimes families, sometimes weddings, sometimes commercial headshots.
 It’s the variety I love as much as anything: I am NEVER certain quite what is coming next even though I am a portrait specialist through and through – I even regard weddings as predominantly a series of portraits, it just seems to work for me.